vuejs/vue-eslint-parser/README.md

 The ESLint custom parser for `.vue` files.

+## ⤴️ Motivation

+- **This parser allows us to lint the `<template>` of `.vue` files.**
+  We can make mistakes easily on `<template>` if we use complex directives and expressions in the template.
+This parser and the rules of [eslint-plugin-vue](https://github.com/vuejs/eslint-plugin-vue) would catch some of the mistakes.
+- **This parser allows us to fix our mistakes automatically.**
   ESLint supports autofix on custom parsers but does not support autofix on plugins which have processors ([eslint/eslint#7510](https://github.com/eslint/eslint/issues/7510)).
-The motivation of this custom parser is that it supports autofix on `.vue` files.
+This parser supports autofix on `.vue` files.

-## :cd: Installation
+## 💿 Installation

 ```bash
 $ npm install --save-dev eslint vue-eslint-parser